pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

     fmap f (Identity a) = Identity (f a)
 ```

-With a property identity functor $F$, we would have that that $F(a) = a$ for any object or arrow $a$.
+With a property identity functor $$F$$, we would have that that $$F(a) = a$$ for any object or arrow $$a$$.
 This clearly isn't the case here; the values `Identity "foo"` and `"foo"` have two different types.
 Here we have an example of an endofunctor that cannot be made an instance of the `Functor` typeclass.

 # A note on kinds of functors

 Another piece of information that is implicit in Haskell's `Functor` typeclass, is that it is _covariant_.
-Covariance means that direction of arrows in the category upon which the functor acts ($Hask$ in our case) is preserved.
+Covariance means that direction of arrows in the category upon which the functor acts ($$Hask$$ in our case) is preserved.
 We can also define a contravariant functor, which flips the direction of arrows.
 In Haskell, the `Contravariant` typeclass is used to describe such functors:

 ```hs
 class Contravariant f where